frc2879/Resources/README.md

 ## APIs and Libraries

 - [OpenRIO](https://github.com/Open-RIO) - A group of people (including our own Paul) have been working on tools and libraries that will help make building robots for the the FRC easier and more flexible.
-They have several projects that we'll be working with for this season's competition, including:
+They have several projects that we'll be using for this season's competition, including:
  - [Toast](https://github.com/Open-RIO/ToastAPI) - An expandable, Open Source and Cross-Platform Robot API for FRC built on WPILib
  - [HotPlate](https://github.com/Open-RIO/HotPlate) - CLI for the creation of Toast modules
  - [ToastLUA](https://github.com/Open-RIO/ToastLUA) - Lua is a programming language that been used successfully in "scripting" several commercial games.
 We'll be using this version to quickly add functionality to our robot when we find out which other teams will be in our alliance once the competition starts.